A solar cell converts sunlight into electricity: most of those on the market are made of a material called silicone.

 MIT researchers explore the promising qualities of spinach as an energy source capable of providing electricity: the solar cells made by them use proteins from spinach and a bacterium, the Rhodobacter sphaeroides.

 2 billion proteins on a glass structure constitute a "biological" layer to be alternated with a semiconductor layer: the platform thus obtained allows the proteins to absorb light and "return" electrons which, through the semiconductor layer, produce an electric current.

-In this first, promising phase of the research, the “spinach” cell is still inefficient: it will be necessary to increase the dose of proteins present on the platform, and keep them “alive” for longer.
+In this first, promising phase of the research, the "spinach" cell is still inefficient: it will be necessary to increase the dose of proteins present on the platform, and keep them "alive" for a longer time.
 The goal is to obtain solar cells capable of self-repairing and renewing themselves, just like plants.

-One day we could literally "cultivate" our energy by watering and nourishing our biological solar cells.
+One day we could literally "cultivate" our energy by watering and feeding our biological solar cells.